-- (1) Appeals based on procedural errors in assessment or grading are handled according to Section 5-2 of the Universities and University Colleges Act.
+Appeals based on procedural errors in assessment or grading are handled according to Section 5-2 of the Universities and University Colleges Act.
 The Faculty rules on the appeal.
-If the appeal is not upheld, it is submitted to the Appeals Committee at NTNU for final decision. - (2) For appeals based on procedural errors for group examinations/assignments, all the students must consent and sign the appeal.
+If the appeal is not upheld, it is submitted to the Appeals Committee at NTNU for final decision.
+If a preliminary examination is failed, the time limit for appeal is one week.